SaniaMeharaz/AgroBot/README.md

 Bengali
 …and more.

-4. Login System
+✔ 4.
+Login System

 Simple username + password authentication.

-Free and open-source.

-📁 Project Structure
-AgroBot/
-│── app.py
-│── nlp_db.py
-│── plant_model.h5
-│── requirements.txt
-│── static/
-│     └── uploads/
-│── templates/
-│     ├── index.html
-│     ├── login.html
-│     └── dashboard.html

-⚙️ How to Run the Project
+⚙️ How to Run
-Step 1 — Install dependencies
+Step 1 — Install Dependencies
 pip install -r requirements.txt

+(If you want, I can create this file for you.)

-Step 2 — Run the Flask app
+Step 2 — Run the Flask App
 python app.py

-Step 3 — Open your browser
+Step 3 — Open in Browser
 http://127.0.0.1:5000/

-📦 requirements.txt

-If you want, I will create and upload the exact requirements file based on your final code.

-📄 MIT License

-This project is released under the MIT License — completely free to use, modify, and publish.

-🌟 Why AgroBot?

-Helps farmers detect diseases quickly

-Reduces crop loss

-Easy for students to understand

-Simple yet powerful AI project

-Perfect for final year projects, hackathons, and portfolios

-🧭 Future Enhancements (Simple & Unique)

-Mobile App version

-Voice-enabled chatbot

-Weather-based disease prediction

-WhatsApp bot integration

-Live camera disease detection